EdMillard/riverwar/README.md

 Issue tracker
 -------------

-Please report any bugs and enhancement ideas using the dataretrieval issue
+Please report any bugs and enhancement ideas using the riverwar issue tracker:
-tracker:

   https://github.com/edmillard/riverwar/issues